fjarri-attic/oldi-hero-translation/hero_en.md

 "What do you suggest, Middle?"

 "To begin with, talk to Junior.
 Convince him not to do it.
-The Moirai [4] have not yet spun the thread, so everything is reversible.
+The Moirai[^4] have not yet spun the thread, so everything is reversible.
 Perhaps Junior will listen to both of us..."

+[^4] Three goddesses of destiny: Clotho the Spinner, Atropos the Inescapable, Lakhesis the Apportioner of Lots.
+"Moirai" is literally "parts", "shares", or "alottted portions".

 "He didn't listen to you alone, it seems.
 Don't be naive, Middle - you know Zeus as well as I do!
 If he has decided on something, you will not dissuade him, even if you turn the world inside out."